DA0-DA0/dao-contracts/contracts/external/cw-vesting/README.md

 Piecsewise Curves can be used to create more complicated vesting schedules.
 For example, let's say we have a schedule that vests 50% over 1 month and the remaining 50% over 1 year.
 We can implement this complex schedule with a Piecewise Linear curve.

 Piecewise Linear curves take a `steps` parameter which is a list of tuples `(x, y)`.
 Again, `x` represents time in UNIX seconds and `y` represents the amount.
-Note the last step has `y` at zero as as the `vesting_schedule` needs to fully vest in order to be valid.
+Note the last step has `y` at zero as the `vesting_schedule` needs to fully vest in order to be valid.
 Time needs to go up, amount unvested needs to go down.

 A curve where 50% vests the first month starting January 1st 2023, and the remaining 50% vests over the next year.
 For 100 Juno.